-AI Integration Services for Small & Mid-Sized Businesses
+AI Integration for E-commerce & High-Ticket Online Stores

-Ecorfy builds AI integration systems that embed large language models, AI agents, and retrieval-augmented generation directly into the tools your business already uses — CRM, helpdesk, data warehouse, internal apps.
-We handle the API integration, data plumbing, guardrails, observability, and governance so AI becomes a real layer of your operations, not a separate chat window nobody opens.
+Ecorfy builds AI integration systems that embed large language models, AI agents, and retrieval-augmented generation directly into the store stack your e-commerce brand already runs — Shopify, BigCommerce, WooCommerce, your product catalog and PIM, ERP, helpdesk, CRM, OMS.
+We handle the API integration, catalog and order-data plumbing, guardrails, observability, and governance so AI becomes a real layer of your store operations, not a separate chat window nobody opens.
 AI-integrated systems that are production-ready, cost-controlled, and measurably valuable.

 Single-integration time to production